mattheworiordan/ably-cli/README.md

 ```
 USAGE
-  $ ably apps channel-rules update NAMEORID [--json] [--pretty-json] [--host <value>] [--env <value>] [--control-host <value>]
+  $ ably apps channel-rules update NAMEORID [--json | --pretty-json] [-v] [--host <value>] [--env <value>] [--control-host
-    [--access-token <value>] [--api-key <value>] [--token <value>] [--client-id <value>] [--persisted] [--push-enabled]
+    <value>] [--access-token <value>] [--api-key <value>] [--token <value>] [--client-id <value>] [--persisted]
-    [--authenticated] [--persist-last] [--expose-time-serial] [--populate-channel-registry] [--batching-enabled]
+    [--push-enabled] [--authenticated] [--persist-last] [--expose-time-serial] [--populate-channel-registry]
-    [--batching-interval <value>] [--conflation-enabled] [--conflation-interval <value>] [--conflation-key <value>]
+    [--batching-enabled] [--batching-interval <value>] [--conflation-enabled] [--conflation-interval <value>]
-    [--tls-only] [--app <value>]
+    [--conflation-key <value>] [--tls-only] [--app <value>]

 ARGUMENTS
   NAMEORID  Name or ID of the channel rule to update

 FLAGS
+  -v, --verbose                         Output verbose logs
       --access-token=<value>            Overrides any configured access token used for the Control API
       --api-key=<value>                 Overrides any configured API key used for the product APIs
       --app=<value>                     App ID or name to update the channel rule in
       --[no-]authenticated              Whether channels matching this rule require clients to be authenticated
       --[no-]batching-enabled           Whether to enable batching for messages on channels matching this rule
       --batching-interval=<value>       The batching interval for messages on channels matching this rule
       --client-id=<value>               Overrides any default client ID when using API authentication.
 Use "none" to
                                         explicitly set no client ID.
 Not applicable when using token authentication.
       --[no-]conflation-enabled         Whether to enable conflation for messages on channels matching this rule
       --conflation-interval=<value>     The conflation interval for messages on channels matching this rule
       --conflation-key=<value>          The conflation key for messages on channels matching this rule
-  --control-host=<value>            Override the host endpoint for the control API, which defaults to control.ably.net
+      --control-host=<value>            Override the host endpoint for the control API, which defaults to
+                                        control.ably.net
       --env=<value>                     Override the environment for all product API calls
       --[no-]expose-time-serial         Whether to expose the time serial for messages on channels matching this rule
       --host=<value>                    Override the host endpoint for all product API calls
       --json                            Output in JSON format
       --[no-]persist-last               Whether to persist only the last message on channels matching this rule
       --[no-]persisted                  Whether messages on channels matching this rule should be persisted
       --[no-]populate-channel-registry  Whether to populate the channel registry for channels matching this rule
       --pretty-json                     Output in colorized JSON format
       --[no-]push-enabled               Whether push notifications should be enabled for channels matching this rule
       --[no-]tls-only                   Whether to enforce TLS for channels matching this rule
       --token=<value>                   Authenticate using an Ably Token or JWT Token instead of an API key

 DESCRIPTION
   Update a channel rule